home-assistant/home-assistant.io/source/_integrations/elkm1.markdown

 ### Global Setting 35

-The ElkM1 integration tracks the user number and name of the last user name to arm or disarm the panel.
+The ElkM1 integration tracks the user number and name of the last username to arm or disarm the panel.
 The `changed_by` and `changed_by_id` attributes of the `alarm_control_panel` hold those two attributes.